Introduction

 To overcome this issue,

-association between the OSM bus routes and the GTFS shapes considering,
+association between the OSM bus routes and the GTFS shapes considering a

 GTFShift provides a test script that runs this method for several cities around the world at dev/test_osm_shapes_match_routes_local.R.